 Pro tip: The mountain can only be climbed between July and Mid-September.

-Japan had a very moving history.
+Japan has a very moving history.
 Unified Japan, as we know it today, is a product of modernity.
 Different clans had been feuding over their territory for two millennia and longer.
 One of the few quiet(er) times in Japan’s history has been the so-called Nara-period.
-A Period where Buddhism took hold in Japan.
+A period where Buddhism took hold in Japan.
 Between 710 and 794 AD, Nara had been the capital of Japan and many great buildings from that time survived the ages.

 Absolutely do check out my article on Nara!
 Read it here >>

 Another 8 UNESCO World Heritage sites can be found it this amazing city.
 Nara is also famous for the many tame deer that stroll around the streets and parks of the city.
 It is truly a magical place you should not skip on your tour through Japan.
 You can also visit Nara on a day trip from Kyoto.
 Here’s my guide.